cristianoc/compositional-program-synthesis/arc_dsl_experiment/tasks/642d658d/README.md

 ![](images/overlay_mosaic.png)

 ## Abstract
 The `PatternOverlayExtractor` emits overlays for one kind: `window_nxm` (every full `n×m` window, centerless, each carrying its per-window schema).
 The `UniformPatternPredicate` reads evidence from the window’s center neighborhood (odd×odd: cross; even×even: central 2×2; odd×even: 1×2; even×odd: 2×1).
 Program search enumerates color parameters per window shape.
+In addition, universal fixed-schema pipelines are supported: for a chosen shape, we compute intersected universal schemas from train+test and match them everywhere with a single op, then aggregate matched values to predict the color.

 ## 1. Methods (pattern-only)